Sprinter Interior: Materials & Finishes — Walls and Ceilings

 Pros & cons

 Plywood variants are the traditional choice.
-Baltic birch (multi-ply, consistent cores) offers superior screw-holding and a premium appearance; okoume/luan are lighter and cheaper but more prone to delamination and poorer edge strength.
+Baltic birch (multi-ply, consistent cores) offers superior screw-holding and a premium appearance (Car and Driver); okoume/luan are lighter and cheaper but more prone to delamination and poorer edge strength.

 • Pros: excellent screw-holding, easy to cut/repair, warm look, familiar to most builders.